TEIC/website/src/support.md

 to tap into this community is to join the TEI-L discussion list.
 Everyone is welcome to subscribe to the list, either via a [webform](https://lists.psu.edu/cgi-bin/wa?SUBED1=TEI-L&A=1) or by sending an email to [TEI-L-subscribe-request@lists.psu.edu](mailto:TEI-L-subscribe-request@lists.psu.edu).
 Archived messages from the list can be browsed or searched online [through the LISTSERV archive](https://lists.psu.edu/cgi-bin/wa?A0=TEI-L) and cover just about every text encoding topic you can imagine.
 All queries or comments about the TEI Guidelines or text encoding issues in general should be sent to the TEI-L list.
-You can unsubscribe from the list by sending an email to <mailto:TEI-L-unsubscribe-request@lists.psu.edu>
+You can unsubscribe from the list by sending an email to <mailto:TEI-L-unsubscribe-request@lists.psu.edu>.
 There is also [a list for the francophone community](https://groupes.renater.fr/wiki/tei-fr/).

 For queries or comments about non-technical matters, please see the list of addresses on our [contacts page](../About/contact.xml).